mcosovic/GBP_noisy_linear_systems/README.md

 # Gaussian Belief Propagation Noisy Linear Systems Solver

-The algorithm provides the solution of the linear system of equations with Gaussian noise using belief propagation (BP) applied over factor graph.
+The algorithm provides the solution of the linear system of equations with Gaussian noise using belief propagation (BP) solver applied over the factor graph.

 ## The System Model
 We observe a noisy linear system of equations with real coefficients and variables: